Home / Blog / Why AI Slashes Construction Takeoff Time From 40 Hours to 10 Minutes

 I hear this all the time: “Sure, AI is fast, but it doesn’t understand construction.”
 Fair point.
 AI doesn’t know your project’s unique quirks, your client’s preferences, or your subcontractor’s reliability.
 But that’s not the goal.
 AI handles the repetitive, mind-numbing tasks so your team can focus on the parts that require judgment: negotiations, value engineering, and winning more work.

-Take the case of Skanska’s rail bridge project.
+Take the case of a large national contractor’s rail bridge project.
 It required quantities for everything from concrete girders to steel rail ties.
 Normally, pulling these from DOT-approved catalogs would take weeks.
 With AI, the quantities were extracted—and matched to rates—in hours.
 The team still reviewed everything, but they didn’t have to start from scratch.
 That’s the power of pairing AI with human expertise.

 The ROI Math: Why It’s a No-Brainer